Acren/AutoSettings-Docs/docs/example-project.md

 # Migrating assets from the example project

-If you so wish, you can migrate assets or the entire menu from the example project to your own.
+If you want to use assets or the entire menu from the example project, you can migrate them to your own project.

 [The entire process is shown in this video](https://www.youtube.com/watch?v=eL02UKsATZ4)